X-Vine Models for Multivariate Extremes: Estimation and model selection

 By statement~(ii), the density of $\rbr{\xcdf_{i|J}(\Imp_i|\IMP_J)}_{i \in I}$ given $\IMP_J \in A$ is equal to $c_{I;J}$ for any non-empty set $A \subseteq \cbr{\bz \in (0, \infty)^J : \min \bz < 1}$.
 For estimation, we will use this property for $A = (0, 1)^J$, requiring in effect that \emph{all} variables (rather than \emph{at least one}) in $J$ exceed a high threshold.
-We do so in order to avoid a potential bias stemming from including too many non-extreme values in the procedure.
-An alternative would be to opt for a censored likelihood approach \citep{ledford1996statistics}, but this seems difficult to implement beyond dimensions two or three.
+We do so in order to avoid a potential bias stemming from including too many non-extreme values in the procedure. \chng{An alternative would be to opt for a censored likelihood approach \citep{ledford1996statistics}.}